kfigiela/distributed-process-test-task/README.md

 ## Communication

-In my implementation all nodes are equal, there is no single master node.
+In my implementation all nodes are equal, there is no single master node and nodes are not aware of all other nodes at start (or even of total size of the cluster).
 All nodes are started independently.
 I decided to use peer-to-peer communication model (without using `distributed-process-p2p` library which seems to be broken right now).

 I assume that all nodes are reachable in terms of network connectivity (firewalls, NATs, broken routing).
 This assumption could be loosened by implementing some sort of routing algorithm if no direct communication is possible.
 In some non-trivial version that could use the similar principles as routing protocols used in networks (like RIP, OSPF or BGP).